terraform-viettelidc/terraform-provider-vcloud/website/docs/guides/catalog_subscription_and_sharing.html.markdown

 There are a few restrictions:

-* a catalog can only be shared within the same VCD.
+* a catalog can only be shared within the same Vcloud.
 * a shared catalog cannot be edited by users of the granted organization.
 It may happen, then, that more than one catalog with the same name appear within one organization.